Updated April 17, 2020

-Although this new version costs $39.99 per year, existing Malwarebytes Anti-Malware subscribers can upgrade for free and continue paying their annual subscription of $24.95, and it should remain at that price.
+This new version costs just $29.99 per year, and existing Malwarebytes Anti-Malware subscribers can upgrade for free and continue paying their annual subscription of $24.95, and it should remain at that price.

 To find out more, and to download the trial/free upgrade, see the links below:

 Thoughts about Malwarebytes

 You can use Malwarebytes as your sole antivirus protection (since Malwarebytes 3.0) if you prefer.
 Or, you can run it alongside other security apps, like Windows Security.
 Many people choose to use it alongside Windows Security.

 How to run Malwarebytes alongside Windows security (or your main security app)

 To run Malwarebytes alongside your main security app, like Windows Security, be sure to go to Malwarebytes settings and under the Security tab, find Windows Security Center, and make sure `Always register Malwarebytes in the Windows Security Center‘ is toggled off.
 See the image below:

 Toggling off this setting will make sure that Windows Security (or your main security app) continues to be the primary security app shown and monitored in Windows.

 Having Malwarebytes running alongside your main security app offers extra peace of mind, and it’s good to see Malwarebytes blocking malicious connections in real-time, something that you probably won’t see other security apps doing.
 Give Malwarebytes a try.